tolitius/cprop/README.md

 (load-config)
 ```

-by default if no source is provided, `cprop` would look for a `conf` system property for a path to a file to load
-(i.e. source in this case would implicitly be a file).
+by default if no source is provided, `cprop` would look for a `conf` system property that would point to a config file path (i.e. `the source` in this case would implicitly be a file).

-There are several ways `conf` can be set, here are a couple of `dash dee` examples:
+There are several ways `conf` can be set:

 ####command line